-Apayao is a landlocked province of the Philippines located in the Cordillera Administrative Region in Luzon.
-It is subdivided into 7 municipalities.
-The founding capital of the province is the municipality of Kabugao but many of its operations are carried out in its administrative capital which is Luna.
-Apayao borders Cagayan to the north and east, Abra and Ilocos Norte to the west, and Kalinga to the south.
+Apayao is a landlocked province of the Philippines located in the Cordillera Administrative Region (CAR) in Luzon.
+It is bounded on the east by the province of Cagayan, on the west by the provinces of Ilocos Norte and Abra and on the south by Kalinga.
+The province is made up of 7 municipalities with 131 barangays.
+Its founding capital is the municipality of Kabugao but many of its operations are carried out in its administrative capital which is Luna.

 The Apayaos are river people, getting their name from the warm waters of the Apayao River.
 They are courageous and freedom loving.
 The Spaniards never did conquer them, and even the Americans had a difficult time establishing their government.
 They are also communal people and have a very simple government.
 In each family, the man rules supreme and orders his woman what to do.

 Apayao is dubbed as “Cordillera’s Last Frontier for Nature Richness” because of its own collection of natural wonders that are otherwise not found in the rest of the Cordilleras.
 It is home to forests, mountain ranges, majestic waterfalls, winding rivers and rice terraces as well as several ethnic communities.